reigndario/the-discount-house/README.md

 ## Security Notes

+This code is unaudited and not for educational purposes only, not production use.

 This repository uses the official Zama Hardhat template.
 Local Hardhat tests use the Zama mock runtime, while Sepolia testing exercises real fhEVM network behavior.
 Any feature that relies on ACLs, encrypted comparison, relayer behavior, or gateway decryption must be validated on Sepolia before public demonstration.